kevguy/CarND-Advanced-Lane-Lines/writeup_template.md

 ###Transforming an image

-The code for my perspective transform is included in a function called transform_to_top_down().
+The code for my perspective transform is included in a function called `transform_to_top_down()` in `run_all.py`.
 Each image is transformed to a top-down view in order to clearly see the lane.
 The warper() function takes as inputs an image ( img ), as well as source ( src ) and destination ( dst ) points.
 I chose to hardcode the source and destination points in the following manner:

 | Source               | Destination    |